syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 ---
 # Export To PDF in MAUI DataGrid (SfDataGrid)

-The SfDataGrid supports exporting the data to PDF with several customization options like custom appearance, excluding specific columns, excluding headers, setting custom row height, setting custom column width, and so on.
+The SfDataGrid provides extensive support for exporting data to PDF, offering various customization options to meet your specific requirements.
+With this feature, you can customize the appearance of the exported PDF, exclude specific columns or headers, and even define custom row heights and column widths and so on.

 If you are using nuget package in the package, the following NuGet package should be installed to export the SfDataGrid to PDF file.